xingwu1/azure-xplat-cli/Documentation/BatchDocumentation/samples/blender-appTemplate/readme.md

-# Azure Batch Blender using Application Templates
+# Azure Batch Blender using application templates

-This template shows how to use `blender` to render using an *application template* to separate the logic of processing from adminstration and management.
+This template shows how to use **Blender** to render using an *application template* to separate the logic of processing from administration and management.

 With an *application template*, the processing steps required for the job are defined in a separate file - see `render-template.json` which is appropriately parameterized.
 The job itself references the template, supplies any required parameter values and specifies the pool on which the job is to run.

 ## Prerequisites

 You must have an Azure Batch account set up with a linked Azure Storage account.
+See [Create an Azure Batch account using the Azure portal](https://docs.microsoft.com/en-us/azure/batch/batch-account-create-portal) for details.

 You will need a blender scene to render.